All About Sunflowers

 Sunflowers are in full swing!
 Their bright yellow (and sometimes cream) petals add a gorgeous touch to any floral arrangement.

 However, how to care for a sunflower in a vase is important!
-Here are some times to add longevity to your sunflower bouquet:
+Here are some ways to add longevity to your sunflower bouquet:

 When to Cut Sunflowers